 Cat Duncan Rees and Naomi Davies are leading the way with their healthcare mutiny in Greater Manchester.

-Cat works for Think Local Act Personal, a charity driving personalisation which is a simple recognition that people in need of social care support, want to have a life, not a service.
+Cat does her own thing, alongside working for Think Local Act Personal, a charity that recognises that a simple truth: people in need of social care support, want to have a life, not a service.
 People are citizens first and foremost.
-You can read more about Cat’s take on ‘re-humanising the system’ here, or the Pod in Coventry - an incredible case study that proves positive risk taking and bravery get results.
+Naomi’s on the inside, and daily bringing more people into the crew.
+You can read more about their mission to ‘re-humanising the system’ here, or find their daily BMP shout outs on Twitter.

-Ian Hurst runs a mental health organisation called We are Hummingbird.
+Ian Hurst runs We are Hummingbird.
 They go into companies and train people to become Mental Health First aiders - recognising that there’s still a lot of work to do in reducing the stigma on mental health.
 They also use music to help people express themselves and host a thriving community with tons of great playlists.